sgoeschl/presentations/testbusters/long-live-bruno/slides/long-live-bruno.md

 ## Secret Management

 * Plain-text secrets stored in test scripts are a major pain point
-* Things are even worse for  plain-text secrets in Git
+* Things are even worse for when using Git
-* You, security scanners, SonarQube and your CISO will be unhappy
+* Security scanners, SonarQube and your CISO will be unhappy
 * Bruno's free version supports two options
   * Secret Variables - encrypted & stored locally
   * DotEnv File - local & excluded from version control